-Trailers usually mount their winches at the rear side of the vehicle.
-Which is to say, that the winch sits on the back of the trailer, either close to the rear of the front vehicle or at the end of the trailer itself.
+Trailers usually mount their winches at the rear side of the vehicle, which is to say, that the winch sits on the back of the trailer, either close to the rear of the front vehicle or at the end of the trailer itself.

-Since the trailer can be disconnected from the main vehicle, winches are given a separate battery connection to keep them going.
+Since the trailer can be disconnected from the primary vehicle, winches are given a separate battery connection to keep them going.
 They do not have to rely on the Vehicle battery to extract power for operations.

 Mounting the Winch on the Trailer

 Here are some of the best mounting ideas on the trailer.
 Before mounting a winch, follow the safety precautions to avoid any injury to yourself and equipment mishandling.

 Option 1: If your trailer has a railing, the best way to mount a winch on the trailer is on the railing with the receiver hitch mount like the image shown below.